Anthropology of Globalisation (PG)

 As a simultaneously economic, social, cultural, material, and ideological phenomenon, “globalisation” manifests in different ways and to different effects in particular societies.
 Using ethnographic case studies, we will interrogate the relationship between the local and the global (and the popular equation of local/global and diversity/homogeneity), theories of globalisation “from above” and “from below,” and the question of whether human sociality has been fundamentally transformed by rapidly increasing interconnectivity.
 Through discussion of its concrete effects on everyday lives “on the ground,” including students’ own, the course asks participants to reflect critically on the discourse of globalisation — both pro- and anti- — and question what it might obscure as well as reveal.

 - Students enrol via the online Module Sign-Up System.
-Students are advised of the timing of this process via email by the Faculty Office.

 - Anthropology PhD students may audit upon request.
 Due to space limitations, no other auditors will be permitted.